yuqiliao/IDE-help-guide/_book/02-pisa-walk-through.md

     statistics to include (out of the selections previously made at steps 1 and 2).
 You can select up to two statistics options from the
     following: averages, percentages, standard deviations, and
     percentiles.
-(For further information, see Section 3.G.
-Statistics Options.)
+(For further information, see Section Statistics Options.)

 4. To create a new variable while editing a report, click on **Create New...** under the **Grouping Variable** heading.
-Section 3.D below explains the process for creating a new variable.
+Section Create New Variables below explains the process for creating a new variable.

 5. Change the table layout by dragging elements to determine which